Specialists in Public Hospitals

 Conditions of employment in a public hospital are generally determined by three documents.

-Third, on top of these collective agreements most doctors will have an individual common law contract with their hospital.
+Second, in addition to the Specialists Agreement most doctors will have an individual common law employment contract with their hospital.
 This will provide extra detail on your working arrangements such as on-call requirements, hours and days of work, a job description and conditions that are more beneficial to you than the collective conditions.